flucoma/flucoma-docs/doc/PolynomialRegressor.rst

 :digest: Polynomial regression on data sets.
 :species: data
-:sc-categories: Statistical regression
+:sc-categories: Machine Learning
 :sc-related:
-:see-also: DataSet
+:see-also: KNNRegressor, DataSet, MLPClassifier
 :description:

-    Perform regression between <o>fluid.dataset</o>\s using N parallel 1-to-1 polynomial regressors in one object.
+    Perform regression between :fluid-obj:`DataSet`\s using N parallel 1-to-1 polynomial regressors in one object.

 :discussion:

-    A polynomial regressor is a very simple algorithm that, given a set of input-output pairs - :math:`x` to :math:`y`, for example - will find the line of best fit for that data.
+    A polynomial regressor is a very simple algorithm that, given a set of input-output pairs - ``x`` to ``y``, for example - will find the line of best fit for that data.
 Linear regression is a special case when the ``degree`` of the polynomial is ``1``, meaning the line of best fit will be straight.

     Essentially, each element of each input is mapped to the corresponding element of the same output, hence it needing to be an N-to-N corpus, which is one limitation of this algorithm.
     Tikhonov regularisation is an improvement of this algorithm, which compensates for noisy data and reduces overfitting in certain situations, a good explanation of how this works can be found on wikipedia (https://en.wikipedia.org/wiki/Ridge_regression#Tikhonov_regularization)

 :control degree:

-    An integer that specifies the degree \(highest power of x\) that the fit polynomial will have; e.g. a degree of 2 means that the polynomial will have a form :math:`y = \alpha + \beta x + \gamma x^2`.
+    An integer that specifies the degree \(highest power of x\) that the fit polynomial will have; e.g. a degree of 2 means that the polynomial will have a form ``y = \alpha + \beta x + \gamma x^2``.
 Therefore the higher the degree, the closer the output will get to the original data (until it begins overfitting).

 :control tikhonov: